 Since all the eWallets listed on this page are credible (large companies with plenty of clients who have received major media coverage and have been funded by many millions), we are not going to go there.

 Similarly, the convenience part is very much in the eyes of the beholder.
-The staff at MoneyTransferComparison which uses the Paypal desktop and web app very often, absolutely despises the user interface there.
-We believe it is absolutely terrible in terms of usability, although it is considered one of the best user interfaces.
+The staff at MoneyTransferComparison which uses the Paypal desktop and web app very often, and enjoys the quality of accessibility there.
+It’s very easy to use it even to Transfer money from PayPal to a Transferwise account.